QUICK ANSWER

 The test didn't change.
 The preparation did.

-This post unpacks the Florida real estate exam pass rate history, what the DBPR data actually says, the most likely causes (the "why Florida exam harder" question candidates are asking), and what it means for how you prepare in 2026.
-Data is current as of April 2026.
+This post unpacks the Florida real estate exam pass rate history, what the DBPR data actually says, the most likely causes behind the drop, and what it means for how you prepare in 2026.
+Data is current as of May 2026.

 Why are Florida real estate exam pass rates so low?